enzoliotti/GitHubCourse/index.md

 This paragraph is about thermodynamics of solid solution of metals to form alloys. deltaG = H - TS.
 The first term is hentalpy the second entropy.

+The entropy is an important terms at high temperature.